 One of my specialties is working with those who are taking a look at sex and gender beyond heteronormative culture.
 I am sex-positive and kink-aware, with a focus on helping individuals navigate non-monogamy, polyamory and unique intimate relationships of all kinds.

 I am deeply committed to supporting the LGBTQ+ community.
 I’ve worked with suicidal youth at the Trevor Project and have guided many young queer people in exploring their sexual attraction, gender, and identity.

 I worked for a decade in the mental health field in Southern California before receiving my MA in Clinical Psychology from The Wright Institute in Berkeley.
 I am a registered Associate Marriage and Family Therapist, supervised by the Gay Therapy Center Founder Adam D. Blum, MFT, Lic. #44892.
-My rate is $120 per 50-minute therapy session.
+My rate is $120 per 50-minute individual therapy session and $150 per 50-minute couples session.

 In my spare time I can be found in my art studio creating ceramic sculptures or designing floral arrangements.
 I enjoy walking my dog in nature, and I maintain balance in my life by practicing restorative yoga and mindfulness meditation.